AppSecure-nrw/security-belts/white/do-not-start-alone.md

 # Don't Start Alone

+## Activities

-When implementing a security belt activity, approach a peer from the Security Champion Guild to get you started.
-Schedule a meeting to ensure you both work on nothing else.
+- When implementing a security belt activity, approach a peer from the Security Champion Guild to get you started.
+- Schedule a meeting to ensure you both work on nothing else.

 ## Benefits